aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 - every session, including an interrupted partial upload, expires after seven days.

+The same page can instead select **Find saved FITS and calibrate**.
+The operator chooses a maximum of 7-100 bad-frame evidence groups; this is a bad-frame count, not a raw file count, because the selector automatically includes up to two adjacent normal reference FITS for each bad frame.
+The default is 25 groups.
+Discovery is camera-specific and works newest first.
+It stops when the requested number of usable groups has been selected or when no older eligible record remains inside `IMAGE_FITS_EXPIRE_DAYS`.
+The cutoff follows indi-allsky's own `dayDate` expiration rule, including the whole oldest retained day.

+Two database evidence sources are combined:

+- repair-specific diagnostic FITS carry explicit `bad` and `following` capture roles and are preferred as guaranteed untouched bad sources;
+- ordinary FITS are aligned by exposure time, exposure, and gain to image rows marked `excluded`, then the nearest compatible ordinary FITS before and/or after are selected as normal references.

+An ordinary FITS corresponding to a frame marked `repaired` or `validation_failed` is excluded as both a bad source and a normal reference, because the stored mosaic may already have been changed.
+Known bad captures, missing local files, unsupported assets, and candidates without an adjacent normal FITS are ignored.
+Database rows that point only to remote/S3 assets are reported as unavailable; discovery never downloads them.
+Both uncompressed FITS and the `.fit.gz`/`.fits.gz` forms written by indi-allsky are accepted, using Astropy directly without another FITS program.

+If fewer groups exist than requested, calibration still runs with every usable group found as long as at least seven bad frames and seven distinct normal references remain.
+Otherwise the page reports the counts found, the retention window searched, and guidance instead of queueing a job.
+The result page states how many bad groups, normal references, and distinct FITS were selected.
+The downloadable text report appends the same database-selection audit, including the requested limit, retention cutoff, and missing-local-file count.

 The default session directory is Flask's non-public `instance` directory and may be overridden with `ASI676MC_CALIBRATION_FOLDER`.
 Do not move sessions into `/tmp`: the capture service uses systemd `PrivateTmp`, so gunicorn and the video